SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This phrase aims to find research about eliminating inequalities in access to safe sanitation and hygiene services particularly for women, girls and people in vulnerable situations.

-HLPF review on SDG 6 implementation (2018) https://hlpf.un.org/sites/default/files/migrated/documents/195716.29_Formatted_2018_background_notes_SDG_6.pdf ("DESA2018") states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
+HLPF review on SDG 6 implementation (2018) <a href="#5">("DESA 2018")</a> states that universal access also implies providing access to services in schools, health-care facilities and other institutional settings.
 We have not added these as specific terms in the phrases since they are covered by the general syntax
 `access` + `sanitation/hygiene services`.

 Terms for removing barriers or facilitating access to sanitation/hygiene services for persons with disabilities were found in https://sdgs.un.org/sites/default/files/documents/18805PersonswithDisabilities_Sectoral_paper_HLPF2018.pdf
 ("HLPF2018").

-We have defined vulnerable groups of people according to https://hlpf.un.org/sites/default/files/migrated/documents/195716.29_Formatted_2018_background_notes_SDG_6.pdf ("DESA2018")
+Some vulnerable groups of people are mentioned in HPLF review on SDG 6 implementation <a href="#5">("DESA 2018")</a>.

 In addition we used UN sources to find terms and groups that can be considered "vulnerable" (Blanchard et al., 2017; Office of the High Commissioner, n.d.; United Nations, n.d.).